 Note 3: Views were expressed that regulatory examples should be of a mandatory nature without any subject or qualifier in the text.

 Note 4: The preamble to this Resolution is a compilation of input contributions and was not discussed.
-CPM 19-2 is invited to review the text below with a view to agreeing a minimum number of provisions and to avoid duplications.
+CPM 19-2 is invited to review the text below with a view to agreeing a minimum number of provisions and to avoid duplications.]

+[Korea’s note: A draft new Resolution [B113-IMT 40/50 GHZ] (WRC-19) might not be necessary if Method C2-Alternative 2 would be decided as only one method for the band.]

 2/1.13/5.13.7 For the relevant condition(s) and option(s) of Methods A2, C2, H2, L2 and I2